Arts, Entertainment & Recreation · Iron Mountain, MI

 What the Data Says About Pine Mountain Resort

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Arts, Entertainment & Recreation industry average of $4,556 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Pine Mountain Resort to date.
+The Arts, Entertainment & Recreation sector average runs $4,456 per employer.
 The Wage and Hour Division added 1 case producing $13,658 in back wages owed to 56 affected workers.

 Wage & Hour Findings